ericharding/blog/content/blog/xinetd/index.md

     The fix for this is to check the `X-Hub-Signature` and verify that the message payload is signed by GitHub.
 This is actually pretty easy and there is some sample code for how to accomplish this [here](https://github.com/carlos-jenkins/python-github-webhooks/blob/master/webhooks.py#L76).

     For defense in depth we could also configure the xinetd [`cps`](https://linux.die.net/man/5/xinetd.conf) option which will set a maximum number of requests per second and a backoff time if it is exceeded.
-I don't think this can go below 1 so this isn't something you should rely on as your only method of defense.
+I don't think this can go below 1 so this isn't something you should rely on as your only method of defense.gg

 And finally...